AmCham backs energy emergency, urges reforms

 The business community is looking to the government’s newly declared energy emergency as a chance to fast-track long-pending reforms and secure more stable power supply, a key factor in sustaining investments and economic growth.

-The American Chamber of Commerce of the Philippines (AmCham) said the declaration by President Ferdinand Marcos Jr. signals a timely response to mounting pressures in the country’s energy sector, where reliability and cost remain major concerns for businesses.
+The American Chamber of Commerce of the Philippines (AmCham) said the declaration of a State of National Energy Emergency by President Ferdinand Marcos Jr. signals a timely response to mounting pressures in the country’s energy sector, where reliability and cost remain major concerns for businesses.

 The group particularly cited measures aimed at improving bureaucratic efficiency, ensuring the smooth movement of essential goods and services, and enforcing compliance mechanisms.
 It stressed, however, that execution will be critical.